AWcoder/MisfitsUnited/README.md

 <br>

 ### Backup Commissioner Appointment ###
-If the backup commissioner is replaced, the Commissioner can nominate a new backup Commissioners who will then require a majority vote by the rest of the league to be appointed.
+If the backup commissioner is replaced, the Commissioner can nominate a new backup commissioner who will then require a majority vote by the rest of the league to be appointed.
 <br>

 ### Dispute Arbitration ###